a2geek/libvirt-bosh-cpi/README.md

 }
 ```

-At the command-line, navigate to the source directory and then set the `GOPATH` and compile:
+At the command-line, from the source directory a compile can be done:

 ```
-$ export GOPATH=$PWD
+$ cd src
-$ go build src/libvirt-bosh-cpi/main/main.go
+$ go build -o ../main main/main.go
 ```